Longing for Simplicity

 While overwhelm and overload happen almost without effort, simplicity only comes through disciplined and deliberate choices.
-And, experience tells me, the motivation for making those choices only comes when my focus falls to my Creator, to His desire for my life.
+Experience tells me that the motivation for making those choices only comes when my focus falls to my Creator, to his desire for my life.
 Nothing else works.

 I’ve wavered between simplicity and overwhelm.
 I’ve wanted one but felt trapped in the other.
 Until my body and mind said, “No more,” and I finally heard my spirit’s “feed me” cry, I lived constantly worn out and depressed.

 Then I pursued — and found — a simple life.
 You can too.
 How?

 - Learn the value of small steps.
 Educate.
 Try.
 Assess.
 Educate more.
 Try again and again and again.